EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ### **Security Overview**

 These 2FA recovery codes generated are designed to be **extremely secure** and practically impossible to guess.
+Protects against Brute force, Rainbow attacks and timed attacks

 ### **Code Format**